UnbendableStraw/homepod-restore/README.md

 p.1.
 This guide was tested on Apple Silicon with MacOS.
 It _should_ work on Intel / Windows / Linux, but do not ask me for help, ask in the [discord server](https://discord.gg/track44).
 Feel free to contribute steps to getting other platforms working and submit a pull request.

 p.2.
 A currently signed .ipsw file.
-Download mine at https://nicsfix.com/ipsw/18.0.ipsw or, build your own using the steps at the bottom of the guide.
+Download 18.1 at https://nicsfix.com/ipsw/18.1.ipsw or, build your own using the steps at the bottom of the guide.

 p.3.
 Homebrew <https://brew.sh/>